 - New SC5020 Storage Array Offers Lowest £/GB – with more IOPS, bandwidth, system memory and capacity, and deeper integration with Dell EMC ecosystem (PowerPath, RecoverPoint, VPLEX and Data Domain)

 - Expanded Ready node family for Software-Defined Storage solutions – including servers for VMware vSAN, Microsoft Storage Spaces Direct and Dell EMC ScaleIO

 - New Dell EMC switches – the S5100-ON series is the industry’s first 25GbE Open Networking switch and the S4100-ON series delivers multi-functional, top-of-rack data centre switching optimised for high density 10GbE/Fibre Channel

 For me these announcements are about three things – simplification, cost reduction (including power/cooling, rack-space, processor based licences, £/GB and £/IOPS) and increased performance.

-If you would like to learn more about the new Dell EMC portfolio then attend the Dell EMC World UK Update event on the 9th June – you can find out more and register here.
+If you would like to learn more about the new Dell EMC portfolio then attend the Dell EMC World UK Update event – you can find out more and register here.